johnlockejrr/polyscriptor/README.md

 # In Process
 1. Pre-Processing of the russian handwritten dataset;
 2. Updating the augmentation;
-3. Update of the fine tuned cyrillic_seq2seq_trocr21 model (on base of trocr-base-handwritten and ukrainian dataset).
+3. Update of the fine tuned cyrillic_seq2seq_trocr21 model (using a russian dataset 1365312).